-Over my decades of a career as developer and software architect, I have seen many projects, products, and companies come and go.
+In my decades-long career as a developer and software architect, I have seen many projects, products, and companies come and go.
 I have always been struck by a repeated mistake that seems to be both widespread and pernicious.
-Not only have I suffered this in the past, but I’ve have heard similar laments of my colleagues in the industry.
+Not only have I suffered this in the past, but I’ve heard similar laments of my colleagues in the industry.

 I call this mistake the “Field of Dreams” or the “build-it-and-they-will-come” belief.
 The concept is that if you have a clever, technically cool, or highly utile concept, then commercial success is only a formality.
 The greatness of your concept will be sufficient to attract customers.
 One of these clever products I’ve worked on was a decade ahead of the market (not really a position you want to be in).

 This aberration seems to be realized in one of two ways: The Great Idea or The Platform.

 The great idea often originates from academia, a research group, or a sole inventor.
 The idea can be described in terms of its implementation prowess to excite technical types.
 The idea can be described by its cleverness to potential customers who clearly agree that it is a cool idea.
 The great idea often solves some difficult technical problem and potential customers agree that the solution could be useful.
 Management eagerly takes that agreement as a validation of commercial viability.